 Why be inclusive?We feel it is important to be inclusive rather than exclusive.
-Our shared beliefs allow people of all faiths to join, whether they be Evangelical, Anabaptist, non-denominational, Catholic or Mormon.
+Our shared beliefs allow all Christians to join, whether they be Protestant, Evangelical, Anabaptist, non-denominational, Catholic or Mormon.
 After all we all share the same values found in the Bible.
 That is to say that we all believe in helping others bear the burdens that they can't bear on their own.
 We believe in taking care of ourselves and others.
 We believe God gives us those duties and that he gives us the right to make decisions about our own bodies without government or other bureaucratic interference.

 There are several reasons that we hope everyone will try to be more inclusive as we spread this good word.
 First of all, people of values and faith need to stick together for strength in today's world.
 Secondly, many of us have been touched by God in our lives, regardless of denomination.
 Why would would we be exclusive because of such a worldly delineation?
 And most importantly our values encourage us to help others regardless of their beliefs.
 We think in the end you'll see that being inclusive isn't such a bad thing.